laurentlb/shader-minifier/README.md

 OPTIONS:

+    --version             Display the version and exit
     -o <string>           Set the output filename (default is shader_code.h) -v                    Verbose, display additional information
+    --debug               Debug, display more additional information
     --hlsl                Use HLSL (default is GLSL)
     --format <text|indented|c-variables|c-array|js|nasm|rust>
                           Choose to format the output (use 'text' if you want just the shader)
     --field-names <rgba|xyzw|stpq>
                           Choose the field names for vectors: 'rgba', 'xyzw', or 'stpq'
     --preserve-externals  Do not rename external values (e.g. uniform) --preserve-all-globals
-                          Do not rename functions and global variables --no-inlining         Do not automatically inline variables, functions and arguments
-    --aggressive-inlining Aggressively inline constants.
+                          Do not rename functions and global variables --no-inlining         Do not automatically inline variables and functions --aggressive-inlining Aggressively inline constants.
 This can reduce output size due to better constant folding.
 It can also increase output size due to repeated inlined constants, but this increased redundancy can be beneficial to compression, leading to a smaller final compressed size anyway.
 Does nothing if inlining is disabled.
     --no-renaming         Do not rename anything
     --no-renaming-list <string>
                           Comma-separated list of functions to preserve
     --no-sequence         Do not use the comma operator trick --no-remove-unused    Do not remove unused code
-    --move-declarations   Move declarations to group them
+    --no-overloading      When renaming functions, do not introduce new overloads --move-declarations   Move declarations to group them
     --preprocess          Evaluate some of the file preprocessor directives --export-kkp-symbol-maps